Endercass/fzfdrip/README.md

-# FZFShip
+# FZFDrip

-Cloudflare Worker that provides a fuzzy finder for fireship 100-seconds videos
+Cloudflare Worker that provides a fuzzy finder for drip car memes

 ## Authors